FRI-UNIZA/jumpeno/README.md

 Ensure that `Jumpeno.sln` is selected as your workspace solution.

 To access the running application on a different device, it is recommended to use `DevTunnels` or `Local network` option.

+There is an utility named ConsoleUI in both Blazor and JavaScript for logging runtime information on specific devices (such as iOS) that cannot be connected to DevTools on our PC.
+To display this console, add the component to the App.razor and specify its position and dimension parameters like so:

+`<ConsoleUI Left="5" Top="5" Width="400" Height="100" />`

+Example usage:

+`ConsoleUI.WriteLine("Debug info")`

+`ConsoleUI.Clear()`

 ## Build
 Temporarily disable `Bundle` option in: